 Answer these questions: Have you wondered why you made a purchase you didn’t even want or need?
 Why did you buy one brand over another?
 Why did you use credit for the purchase?

-Get a better understanding of your relationship with money and the motivations that causes you to spend.
+Get a better understanding of your relationship with money and the motivations that cause you to spend.
 These factors are emotionally based and stirred by factors like marketing, social relationships, and spending habits.
+Here are two factors that often impact your spending:

 Keeping up with the Joneses – making purchases based on what others are buying.
 When you keep up with the Joneses you’re not living your life but trying to copy theirs.